justinwoo/purescript-simple-json/docs/quickstart.md

         log ("Failed to parse the input as an integer: " <> show errs)
 ```

-Like before, we had to supply explicit type annotations to ensure that the compiler can properly parse out these fields correctly.
+Like before, we had to supply explicit type annotations to ensure that the compiler can correctly decode these fields.

-In the case where we want to successfully parse out `null` values, the result needs to be clearly annotated as a `Nullable` type when using `readJSON`.
+In the case where we want to decode `null` values, the compiler must resolve the decoded type as a `Nullable`, either through explicit annotation or in the context of another function.

 After that, the `toMaybe` function from `Data.Nullable` can unwrap it so it can be handled like any other `Maybe` value.

-It's important to understand ahead of time which type of optional types you'll be expecting.
+It's important to understand ahead of time which type of optional values you'll be expecting.
 Any time that Simple-JSON parses out an `undefined` field when it expects a `null` (or vice versa), the parser will fail and return `MultipleErrors`.

+## Encoding Optional Values

-Writing is, as before, quite a bit simpler:
+Encoding optional values is, as with encoding simple types, quite a bit easier:
 ```hs
 import Prelude
 import Effect (Effect)